Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 cf. [BuildingADecentAPI]

-On microservices : [AwkwardMicroservicesQuestions], [MicroservicesIncreaseOuterArchitectureComplexity], [The microservices cargo cult], [MicroservicesPleaseDont] : they add moving parts and interdependencies, perf overhand and data segregation, and in the end more complexity
+On microservices : [AwkwardMicroservicesQuestions], [The microservices cargo cult], [MicroservicesPleaseDont] : they add moving parts and interdependencies, perf overhand and data segregation, and in the end more complexity

 REST = Representational State Transfer: [How to design a REST API], [RESTful API design refcard]